wadevenz/FEB24-T1A3-Terminal_Application/docs/user_guide/user_guide.md

 ![withdraw](/docs/user_guide/print_withdraw.png)

 However, if you attempted to input a number greater than what you have in your balance you would receive a message stating "Insufficient Funds".

 ![Insufficient](/docs/user_guide/insufficient_err.png)

-Anyways, we have $50 in our account, lets put some more in.
+Now we have $50 in our account, let's put some more in.

 ### Deposit
 Back at the access menu, we can enter '3' to utilise the deposit feature.